ska-telescope/developer.skatelescope.org/src/community/getting_started.rst

 Welcome!
 This page is designed to help people who have just started working on SKA software find out more about the Square Kilometre Array (SKA), the way the SKA project is being run, and how to develop software for the SKA.
 This page consists of links to relevant information, and a suggested timeline to guide you.

 If you're working in an SKA Agile Team, then your Scrum Master will assist you in getting involved in the daily development work of the SKA.

 If you're working at the program or solution level, the Solution Engineer or your Release Train Engineer will take the lead.

 If you're joining as a Scrum Master, either the team's existing Scrum Master or the Release Train Engineer will help you.

 If you're an external contributor, then please look at the `SKA Code of Conduct <https://www.skatelescope.org/ska-organisation/ska-organisation-code-of-conduct-for-meetings/>`_ and the Contribution Guidelines for the GitLab project you intend to contribute to.

 You may also wish to read through the relevant coding guidelines, testing policy, and some of the information on CI/CD.

 Don't worry if many of the terms in the previous paragraphy don't make sense -- by the time you've covered all the material on this onboarding page, you will at least know where to look up such terms, even if you can't immediately give a definition!

 This page shows you things to do (or try to do!) on your first day, then things to do in your first week, first month, and first three months.
 The list gets less prescriptive as time goes on -- we expect that you'll be working with your team to set goals, assess further training needs and so on.
 You may want to print this out, and also take a copy of the `skills matrix spreadsheet <https://docs.google.com/spreadsheets/d/1aKpe-mbUdVUFIEMw5bQ1Uhs6CVmolKzIItm6-w_9r5o/edit?usp=sharing>`_, so that you can track what you've done and what remains to be done.
+Your Scrum Master may create JIRA tickets to help you and your team organise and track this work.
+Your Scrum Master will usually be your first port of call when you have questions; you'll learn other ways of getting your questions answered as you go through the onboarding process.

 In this page, we talk about your Scrum Master doing various things -- if your onboarding isn't led by a Scrum Master, then this should be done by whoever is leading your onboarding.